Zerstörergeschwader 2: Battle of Britain

 On 8 August 1940 ZG 2 fought over the Convoy Peewit.
 82 Ju 87s from III./StG 1, I./StG 3 and Stab, II./StG 77 were alerted.
 Major Walter Sigel led StG 3 to rendezvous with escorts from Bf 110s from II./ZG 2, LG 1 and Bf 109s from II./JG 27.
-On 11 August 1940 ZG 2 escorted I and II./KG 54 Junkers Ju 88 bombers in an attack on Royal Navy bases at Portsmouth and Weymouth.
+On 11 August 1940 ZG 2 escorted I and II./KG 54 "Totenkopf" Junkers Ju 88 bombers in an attack on Royal Navy bases at Portsmouth and Weymouth.
 61 Bf 110s were committed to the operation.
 No. 11 Group RAF responded, and ZG 2 were engaged by No. 609 Squadron RAF.
 Among the RAF ranks was the fighter ace John Dundas and Noel Agazarian.
 The pilots claimed five Bf 110s.
 Commanding officer, I./ZG 2, Ernst Otto was killed.
 The German pilots recovered and Dundas' Supermarine Spitfire was badly damaged.
 ZG 2 engaged further RAF fighter units and claimed an exaggerated 17 Hurricanes and Spitfires shot down for two additional losses.
 No. 601 Squadron RAF lost four Hurricanes.
 No. 145 Squadron RAF lost four in this action, two crash-landed and were repaired but two pilots were killed.
 Bf 109s from III./JG 2 and III./JG 53 were supposed to cover ZG 2 but they turned back after running out of ammunition.
 JG 2 claimed seven for four lost, and two pilots; eight Bf 109s were written-off in total.
 III./JG 53 were credited with three.
 KG 54 destroyed oil tanks, damaged two freighters and a destroyer but lost five Ju 88s and the commanding officer of the group when a Hurricane flight escaped the attention of ZG 2 and attacked.
 The following day, 12 August, ZG 2 and ZG 76 put 120 Bf 110s into the air to escort 100 KG 51 Ju 88s.
 25 Bf 109s from JG 53 were brought in to assist.
 The Germans headed to the Isle of Wight and split up.
 The Bf 110s circled to attract fighters while the Ju 88 began the bomb run on Portsmouth docks.
 11 Group engaged ZG 2 and shot down four and damaged three others.
 Among the dead was one Staffelkapitan.
 No. 257 Squadron RAF were known to have fought and accounted for some of the ZG 2 casualties.